phpflo/PhpFloBundle/README.md

       - {name: asm_phpflo.component, alias: read_file}

 ```
-You can name the service whatever you want: Only two important things are the tags.
+You can name the service whatever you want: The only two important things are the tags.
 It needs name "asm_phpflo.component" to be found in compiler pass and the alias will be used as component name for the graph file.

 **graph file** (app/config/my_graph.json)
 ```json